dfsp-spirit/fsbrain/README.md

 ### Risky: install the dev version of fsbrain with the latest features

-This version is not guaranteed to be in a usable state, try at your own risk and run the tests using it.
+This version is not guaranteed to be in a usable state, try at your own risk and run the tests before using it.

 From an R session: